FH-Inway/d365fo.tools.wikirepo/Utilizing-the-configuration-system.md

 ## **Environment Configuration Store**
 The environment configuration store is a multi array store, that can store different environment details, per environment, for your convenience.

+The SqlUser & SqlPwd parameters are designed to support you when working on a Tier 2 environment and you don't want to have to either save your scripts containing your Sql credentials or you don't want to look these things up over and over logging into LCS.

+The TfsUri parameter is designed to support a developer working with hotfixes and installation, that needs to check in code against VSTS / Azure DevOps.

+The Url parameter is designed to support you on a workstation that wants to execute table browser and runnable classes against any D365 environment where you're credentials have access.

 **Available cmdlets / functions**
 * Add-D365EnvironmentConfig